 Celebrate Neurodiversity!
 Autism Child Care and Resource Center is founded on forward-thinking, inclusive principles.
 We hope to be able to offer a wide range of services for children, parents, and adults on the spectrum.

-At current moment, we are only offering respite care appointments to those approved for the CLTS waiver in Outagamie and Winnebago counties.
-We are accepting enrollment for part-time and full-time positions with a projection date of January 2020 to start continuous enrollment services.
+At current moment, we are only offering respite care appointments to those approved for the CLTS waiver in Outagamie, Winnebago and Calumet counties.
+We are accepting enrollment for part-time and full-time positions with a projection date of January 2021 to start continuous enrollment services.

 Full-time, Part-time Child Care and Respite